VA Disability Appeals

 The Mesothelioma Veterans Center has VA-accredited claims agents on staff who can help you throughout the appeals process.
 Learn more about the ways our team can help you receive VA benefits today.

-How long are VA appeals taking right now?
+How long are VA disability appeals taking?

 This depends on the specifics of the case and what type of review process has been chosen.